 Covenant Seminary is looking for its next president to advance the mission of equipping the Church with faithful pastors, counselors and ministry leaders.
 This page will be continually updated with the progress of the search.

-On behalf of the Covenant Seminary Presidential Search Committee, I am pleased to report we have had an active and productive summer.
-With the assistance of our search consultant, The Dingman Company, we have received a significant number of nominations to be considered for the next president of Covenant Seminary.
+On behalf of the Covenant Seminary Presidential Search Committee, by God’s grace I am pleased to report we continue to make good progress.
+Our search consultant, The Dingman Company, has been instrumental in helping our committee work through a considerable number of qualified and capable candidates who have been nominated for the role of president of Covenant Seminary.

-Please join us in praying for God’s blessing on and protection of these men (and their families) who have expressed a desire to pursue this calling.
-Please pray for Spirit-filled wisdom and discernment as we enter into a very important period for this search to lead future generations of pastors, counselors and ministry leaders.
+Please join us in praying for God’s blessing on our remaining candidates (and their families) who have expressed a continuing desire to pursue this calling.
+Please also pray for Spirit-filled wisdom and discernment as our Search Committee prepares to spend significant additional time in prayer and in meetings over the remainder of 2020 seeking God’s direction for his choice to be our next president to help train and equip future generations of pastors, counselors and ministry leaders.

 With gratitude and joy,